 For smoking, it depends on the smoke and the length of the cook.
 If I’m going to be smoking a pork shoulder for 10+ hours then I’ll be filling up the chamber.
 You will really need to work on your temperature control because if you have too much lump and it gets too hot, then it’ll be hard to get the dome temperature (the temperature inside the dome at the top) down because the ceramic is now quite hot.
 Compared to a Weber Grill, or Weber Smokey Mountain, the Big Green Egg uses much, much less charcoal.
 First off you use lump charcoal, and second, when you are done using the Egg, you close up the grill and that seals things pretty well to snuff out the coals.
 By doing this, you can simply add a few pieces of charcoal to the chamber the next time you grill.

-Looking for the best lump charcoal around?
-Try Fogo Charcoal 10% off.
+Try Fogo Lump Charcoal with 10% off.
 Free shipping for orders over $35.

-Personally, I use the Big Green Egg brand fire starters, and I put one of those in the midst of the charcoal and light it and keep the lid open for about 5 minutes.
-Once you can see that the charcoal has started to get a little orange in the firebox and is lit then shut the lid.
+I like to use the Big Green Egg brand fire starters, and I put one of those in the middle of the charcoal, light it and keep the lid open for about 5 minutes.
+Once you can see that the charcoal has started to get a little orange fire in the firebox then shut the lid.
 You will need to add the daisy wheel or Smokeware cap on top very soon but you want to let the fire start to burn and heat up the egg.

 I will usually let the grill continue as-is for another 5 minutes or so.
 You do want to balance the coals heating up with them getting too hot.
 This is a skill that you will eventually master but does take time.
 Remember, it is always easier to increase temperature than it is to reduce.
 Once the egg gets hot it is nearly impossible to get the temperature down in a short period of time.